wix/Detox/docs/api/internals.md

 - `onRunDescribeFinish`
 - `onRunFinish`

-### Reporting failed tests
+### Reporting test results

-`reportFailedTests` reports to Detox CLI about failed tests that could have been re-run if `--retries` is set to a non-zero.
+`reportTestResults` reports to Detox CLI about failed tests that could have been re-run if `--retries` is set to a non-zero.

-It takes two arguments:

-- `testFilePaths` – array of failed test files' paths
+It takes one argument, an array of test file reports.
+Each report is an object with the following properties:

+- `testFilePath` (string) — global or relative path to the failed test file;
+- `success` (boolean) — whether the test passed or not;
+- `testExecError` (optional error) — top-level error if the entire test file failed;
-- `permanent` – whether the failure is permanent, and the tests should not be re-run.
+- `isPermanentFailure` (optional boolean) — if the test failed, it should tell whether the failure is permanent.
+Permanent failure means that the test file should not be re-run.
-- returns a promise.

 ## Properties